izolenta/bugz-utilities/README.md

 Generates new genomes using genetic algorithm - starts with random genomes, then runs the simulation, picks the best bots, performs some mutations and repeats the cycle.

 -----
-Also could be useful to take a look to this repo: https://github.com/izolenta/bugz-common.git, it contains services and routines for handling of bot matches.
+Also could be useful to take a look to this repo: https://github.com/izolenta/bugz-common.git, it is used here and contains services and routines for handling of bot matches.